Unfortunately, very little is known about the club’s early years.

 Walter Henry Taylor, a prominent member of the Gloucester Rugby back line from 1890 to 1903, was a very successful sprinter, and he won both the open and local sprints at the Spa meeting, the former off the 4 ¾ yards mark, and the local event from scratch.
 His time for the open 120 yards was given as 12 seconds dead (this is equivalent to about 10.9 for 100m), and Taylor later admitted that he never ran better than on this occasion.

 Taylor won numerous prizes on the track, including the 100 yards at the Midlands Counties championship.
-He once competed in the 100 yards Amateur Athletic Championship at Stamford Bridge, but was narrowly beaten in his heat by the ultimate winner, F W Cooper (Abergavenny & Newport).
-We do not know the years of these performances.
+He competed in the 100 yards Amateur Athletic Championship at Stamford Bridge in 1898, but was narrowly beaten in his heat by the ultimate winner, F W Cooper (Abergavenny & Newport).

 The Club bought 24 training tickets at 2/6 during the year and also paid 3/- for three years rent for their shed.